top of page

 Roger-Lacouriere

-In 1938, Jacques Frélaut joined the atelier, soon becoming its principal manager.
-After Roger Lacourière’s passing, he assumed leadership and renamed it Lacourière-Frélaut, ushering in a new and dynamic chapter in the printmaker’s history.
+In 1938, master printmaker Jacques Frélaut joined the studio, soon becoming its principal manager.
+After Roger Lacourière’s passing, he assumed leadership and renamed it Lacourière-Frélaut, ushering in a new and dynamic chapter in its artistic legacy.

-Jacques Frélaut operating the flywheel of a master printing press at the Lacourière Atelier, 1954
+Jacques Frélaut operating the flywheel of a master printing press at the Lacourière Studio, 1954

 The Lacouriere Prize